Washington State Route 99: Pacific Highway and U.S. Route 99

 SR 99 was created from the remnants of US 99, a national highway which spanned Western Washington from the Oregon border in Vancouver to the Canadian border at the Peace Arch in Blaine.
 US 99 itself was preceded by a century-old network of military roads, wagon roads, and auto trails that were built across the state in the 19th century and early 20th century until it was formally incorporated into the state highway system.

 In southern King County, modern-day SR 99 runs parallel to a section of the Fort Steilacoom–Fort Bellingham military road, constructed in the 1850s by the U.S. Army.
 A section north of Seattle follows the R.F.
 Morrow wagon road, constructed in 1901 and later incorporated into the North Trunk Road.
 The North Trunk Road was completed from Seattle to the area east of Edmonds in August 1912 and initially paved with bricks.
-An interurban railway was also built along sections of the wagon road in 1906 and would serve Everett–Seattle traffic until 1939.
+The Seattle–Everett Interurban Railway was also built along sections of the wagon road in 1906 and would serve Everett–Seattle traffic until 1939.